TypeScriptADK-TS

 Next Steps

 Congratulations!
-You've created your first AI agent.
+You've built your first AI agent and learned how to add tools to it.
 Here's what to explore next:

 How is this guide?